 We were told time and again, including by my own county man, Deputy Enda Kenny, and by Deputy Burton, that it would never happen, that junior bondholders would not be paid, yet now we see they are being paid.
 The problem I have is that the Government has clearly not explored all of the legal options available to it to stop the payments being made.
 The junior bondholders are gamblers, speculators and hedge funds.
 It is very clear to me that they are being put before the interests of citizens, the people who need the money most.
 There is a pattern here in terms of the priority that is given to banks, bondholders and the elite of this country, who are running the country.
 I am not sure what the Government is doing.

 Last week an executive of Irish Nationwide Building Society was given a measly penalty for reckless lending.
 It is unbelievable and unacceptable.
 The Minister for Finance, Deputy Donohoe, said last week that it was a highlight in that the final dividend payment was being paid and it far exceeded his expectations.
 It beggars belief if that is an indication of his expectations for the ordinary citizens of this country.
 In the meantime, we have children who are waiting on a political decision by the Government.
 I will cite only one group of children.
 A small number of children are waiting for the drug, Spinraza, which would cost a fraction of that amount, yet the Government is dragging its heels and will not make the political decision to grant the funding for the drug so that those children have a chance to survive and have a normal quality of life.
 The Minister did not even answer the letter that was sent by one of the children, probably the last letter that child will be able to write, because Spinraza is being refused to her.
 He sent back the photographs.
-He would not even respond to the letter, and yet we jump as high as we have to jump in terms of the junior bondholders, the speculators and the gamblers who have collectively ruined this country and been have and continue to be facilitated by the Government.
+He would not even respond to the letter, and yet we jump as high as we have to jump in terms of the junior bondholders, the speculators and the gamblers who have collectively ruined this country and continue to be facilitated by the Government.

 I thank all colleagues who contributed to the special debate on Thursday to mark the centenary of women's suffrage and note the contribution of the Vótáil 100 programme in the Houses of the Oireachtas.
 Now that the exhibition has been taken down from the Seanad anteroom I again thank all those who worked so hard to make the Vótáil 100 programme such a success, including you, a Chathaoirligh, and the Ceann Comhairle who provided the resources necessary for the programme.
 I refer in particular to the great work done by the communications unit under Derek Dignam, Liam O'Brien and others who worked so hard all through the year on the programme.
-It was a model in terms of collaboration between the Houses of the Oireachtas and the other national cultural institutions, notably the National Museum, the National Gallery and the National Library.
+It was a model in terms of collaboration between the Houses of the Oireachtas and the other national cultural institutions, notably the National Museum of Ireland, the National Gallery of Ireland and the National Library of Ireland.
 We are still getting so many requests from around the country for the Vótáil 100 badges and to tell them more about the programme of events that we ran.
 I thank everyone involved, in particular my colleagues in this House and in the other House who were on the committee with me, including Senators McFadden, Conway-Walsh and Higgins.
 I just wanted to note that again.

 I echo Senator Clifford-Lee's words on the need for a debate on the very sad incident of concealed pregnancy and concealed birth highlighted in a recent case.
 Tragically, it is something that happens from time to time.
 As Senator Clifford-Lee said, it has echoes of the past.
 In particular for those of us of a certain age there are echoes of the tragic Ann Lovett case.
 I also echo Senator Clifford-Lee's words about the need for more research.
-I am familiar with the work done by my colleague, Professor Joan Lalor, in Trinity College and Sylvia Murphy Tighe, but there is very little research beyond what they have done on the incidence of concealed pregnancy and birth.
-It requires significant resources to do such research and it would be well worth having a debate and putting it to the Minister for Health that we need to hear more and to learn more about the incidence of concealed pregnancy and birth and the causal factors and especially how we can prevent it happening, and reach out to the women and girls involved.
+I am familiar with the work done by my colleague, Professor Joan Lalor, in Trinity College Dubline and Dr. Sylvia Murphy Tighe, but there is very little research beyond what they have conducted into the incidence of concealed pregnancy and birth.
+It requires significant resources to conduct such research and it would be well worth having a debate and putting it to the Minister for Health that we need to hear more and to learn more about the incidence of concealed pregnancy and birth and the causal factors and especially how we can prevent it from happening, and reach out to the women and girls involved.

 I wish all well for Christmas and the new year.

 Last year RTÉ reported a loss of €6.4 million, despite a subvention from the State in the form of licence fees of €186 million.
 Given that level of loss it was a source of great disappointment to me to hear last week of the large salaries paid to top earners in the State broadcaster.
 For example, one of them received a pay rise of €50,000 to give him a total income of €150,000 per annum, at a time when inflation is negligible.
 At that rate, the broadcaster in question will have earned the average industrial wage by the end of January.
-One should not get me wrong: I am not picking on just one in particular, I believe all of the salaries of the top earners in RTÉ are excessive.
+One should not get me wrong; I am not picking on just one in particular, I believe all of the salaries of the top earners in RTÉ are excessive.
 My point is not about one individual.
 I question the approach to salaries in general at the State broadcaster.
-The level of salaries seem too high and such significant increases seem unwarranted.
+The level of salaries seems to be too high and such significant increases seem unwarranted.

 The treatment of some of the top earners in RTÉ seems very much at variance to the treatment of Martina Fitzgerald the previous week.
 From my experience, she is a consummate professional.
 I was shocked and disappointed to hear that her contract as a political correspondent was not renewed.
 The only reason I can think of for the non-renewal of her contract is the fact that she shone a light on the gender pay gap in RTÉ.
 It is hard for me to reconcile how management in RTÉ is that sensitive to criticism and at the same time can award pay increases to individuals that are more than the average industrial wage.
-That is not to mention the 160 odd workers at RTÉ who may have been misclassified as self employed, resulting in them losing out on certain employment benefits.
+That is not to mention the 160 odd workers at RTÉ who may have been misclassified as self-employed, resulting in them losing out on certain employment benefits.
 I ask the Leader to invite the Minister to the House in the new year, first, so that we can hear his opinion, and, second, perhaps we could have a debate on same.

 I was contacted last week by constituents concerning a report that there may be a shortage of allocations of special education teachers next year.
 A new allocation system was introduced in 2017, which allocated special education staff based on factors such as number of students, the number of children with complex needs, standardised test results, gender spread and if there was disadvantaged status.
 The new allocation system was intended to replace the old allocation which provided for staff for children with common difficulties, but if a child had a disability or complex educational needs the school would only receive extra teaching hours following a professional assessment.
 The new system brought in an extra 900 special teachers last year and it was intended to provide a further 100 this year.
 The Minister must come to the House to clarify that the increase will remain in place for the next two-year cycle and that there will be no further cuts to the number of special education teachers.
 That is crucial.